 Casper got all excited.
 He signed, “See.
 Our love is blessed, not sinful.”

 Teen Jesus had spoken.
-Casper kissed us both and that glow we felt with Tina and Pete returned.
-Casper hugged Max and he positively shined from the glow.
+Casper kissed us both.
+That glow we felt with Tina and Pete returned.
+Casper hugged Max.
+He positively shined from the glow.

 As we walked into Max’s, the glow increased.
 People turned to watch us as we walked to Andy’s and Jon Landau’s table.

 Jon asked, “Who’s dog?”

 “This is Max.
 He’s a trained pot sniffer.
 He’s the band’s star power.